-Subpart DD is not applicable to the dust or screenings handling, storage, or truck loadout systems because the material being handled is grain dust, chaff, and other grain waste.
-Since it is not grain that is being handled, stored, or loaded into the trucks, the Subpart does not apply.
-A determination for a similar facility was made by EPA Region 6 for the grain waste bins at an Arkansas Rice Mill.
-In that determination (#0000016 in EPA's Applicability Determination Index) the statement is made that "the supporting background information document for Subpart DD describes an affected facility in greater detail without suggesting that grain elevators would include anything other than whole grains."
+Subpart DD is not applicable to the dust or screenings handling, storage, or truck loadout systems because the material being handled is grain dust, chaff, and other grain waste (i.e., not grain).
+A similar determination was made by EPA Region 6 for the grain waste bins at an Arkansas Rice Mill.
+In that determination (#0000016 in EPA's Applicability Determination Index), EPA stated that "the supporting background information document for Subpart DD describes an affected facility in greater detail without suggesting that grain elevators would include anything other than whole grains."

-The Kalama Export facility was originally constructed in 1983 with a permanent storage capacity of 2,340,000 bu8.
+The Kalama Export facility was originally constructed in 1983 with a permanent storage capacity of 2,340,000 bu.
 Although the facility was constructed after the promulgation date of August 3, 1978, it did not meet the definition of "grain terminal elevator."
 The original facility included the railcar unloading station, the barge unloading station, the ship loading station, the truck loading station, and various grain handling operations.
 In 2000, the facility expansion added an additional 1,500,000 bu of storage, which caused the facility to meet the definition of "grain terminal elevator" and therefore all new construction, modifications, and reconstructions after that date would potentially be subject to Subpart DD.
 Several new affected facilities were established as part of the expansion, including cleaners, weigh hoppers, and conveyors, along with associated control equipment.
-In 1999 and later in 2010, modification to the ship loading operation to become subject to Subpart DD.
+In 1999 and later in 2010, modification to the ship loader spouts and an increase in the hourly emissions from ship loading caused the ship loading operation to become subject to Subpart DD.
 Later additions and modifications in 2003, 2007, and 2010 added additional affected facilities and storage capacity; the current permanent storage capacity is 4,860,000 bu.

-- 7.d.
-40 CFR 60.8 "Performance Tests" requires that emission tests be conducted according to test methods approved in advance by the permitting authority and a copy of the results be submitted to the permitting authority. - 7.e.
+7.c.
 40 CFR 63 Subpart ZZZZ [§63.6580 et seq] "National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines" establishes national emission limitations and operating limitations for HAP emitted from stationary reciprocating internal combustion engines located at major and area sources of HAP emissions.
 The existing Emergency Generator Engine is located at an area source of HAP and used in emergency situations; therefore, this regulation applies to the existing engine.